alfe-ai/alfe-ai/README.md

 # Alfe AI / 2.30 Beta

-### Alfe AI: Software Development and Image Design Platform
+### Alfe AI: Project Management, Image Design, and Software Development Platform

 The first version of the Alfe AI Cloud Platform https://alfe.sh <!-- has been released --> (beta-2.30).
 This initial cloud release includes the image design component of the Alfe AI Platform.